-We’re a grassroots nonprofit committed to protecting the rights, dignity, and care of individuals with intellectual and developmental disabilities in Massachusetts.
+We’re a nonprofit committed to protecting the rights, dignity, and care of individuals with intellectual and developmental disabilities in Massachusetts.
+We protect the rights to choice of individuals with intellectual disabilities.
 As the state moves toward closing vital facilities like Wrentham and Hogan, we unite families, professionals, and allies to ensure no voice is left behind.

 Through coalition-building, legislative advocacy, and hands-on support, we’re building a strong and compassionate network that champions respect, belonging, and continuity of care.